-For most people, the lovely scent of rose brings a sense of relief and ease to them.
+For most people, the lovely scent of rose brings a sense of relief and eases them.
 If you are one of them, a bottle of rose oil will prove to be a happy investment.

-Commonly referred to as “sweet orange essential oil”, orange oil is derived from the fruits of “citrus Sinensis”.
-Orange oil has been in use for over thousands of years; it is believed that Europeans valued oranges for their medicinal benefits in the 15th or 16th century.
+Commonly referred to as sweet orange essential oil, orange oil is derived from the fruits of citrus Sinensis.
+Orange oil has been in use for thousands of years; it is believed that Europeans valued oranges for their medicinal benefits in the 15th or 16th century.
 However, they were soon adopted as fruits as well.

-Tea tree oil is considered as traditional medicine by Aborigines for hundreds of years.
+Tea tree oil is considered a traditional medicine by Aborigines for hundreds of years.
 These natives of Australia crush tea tree leaves to extract the oil.
 The oil is then used for a number of purposes; most commonly it is inhaled to treat colds and coughs.
-Most people apply it directly on their skin to enhance its condition.
+Most people apply it directly to their skin to enhance its condition.

 Did you know that tea tree oil also fights against dandruff?
 It achieves this result by eliminating dead skin cells and chemicals from the scalp.
 For healthy and moisturized hair, use a tea tree oil shampoo and conditioner.
 Apply the shampoo from the roots till the hair ends and let it stay for 2 to 3 minutes.
 Rinse with warm water and follow with a tea tree oil conditioner.